 Our nursery wants to work with all children, parents, staff and the community to ensure the safety of children at all times and enable all children to feel safe and give them the very best start in life.
 We recognise our roles and carry out our responsibilities in regard to our 'Duty of care' for the children at this nursery.

 A secure, safe and happy childhood is important in its own right.
 (Statutory Framework of the Early Years Foundation Stage.
 (EYFS))

-Our Designated Safeguarding Lead Practitioner for Child Protection and Prevent Duty issues is Poppy Cook.
-In her absence, Sarah Greengrass will deputise.
+Each of our nursery schools has a designated Safeguarding Lead Practitioner for Child Protection and Prevent Duty issues.